-In response to this disaster, the Bastrop County Community Reforestation Program was launched in December 2012 with the mission to promote the recovery and restoration of not just the Loblolly Pine ecosystem, but of Bastrop County and the communities affected by the fires.
+After the launch of the Bastrop County Community Reforestation Program in December 2012, TreeFolks’ Reforestation team worked to promote the recovery and restoration of not just the Loblolly Pine ecosystem, but of Bastrop County and the communities affected by the fires.

-By 2017, over 2 million pines were planted in nearly 4,000 acres with an additional 100,000 seedlings distributed to the community at large.
+By 2017, over 2 million pines were planted across nearly 4,000 acres, with an additional 100,000 seedlings distributed to the community at large.
 Trees were planted by Superior Forestry Services, AmeriCorps’ TXCC, and over 2,000 volunteers.
-We appreciate the support of The Arbor Day Foundation, Bastrop County, Texas A&M Forest Service, HEB, as well as individual donors and program participants!
+We appreciate the support of The Arbor Day Foundation, Bastrop County, Texas A&M Forest Service, H-E-B, as well as individual donors and program participants!